This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Zinc Oxide Search for the Dividing Line, and also there is

-Natural Pigments Zinc Free Zone
+Natural Pigments Zinc Free Zone.

 As mentioned earlier, as an additional caution, Zinc white PW4 sometimes contains lead-- see Monona Rossol's work for more information.
 This explains why some dry pigment is marked "zinc white - lead free".
-For more information on the hazards associated with zinc pigments, see Monona Rossol's book, The Artist's Guide to Health and Safety.
+For more information on the hazards associated with zinc pigments, refer to Monona Rossol's book, The Artist's Guide to Health and Safety.

-Please note there are different ways in which zinc was prepared.
+As an interesting aside, there are different ways in which zinc was prepared.
 Long ago, there used to be a version with a larger particle size.

 Resources